 Contact: Ludovic Thomas

 Time-sensitive networks are used for safety-critical systems in planes, satellites or even power plants.
-Their significance has been increasing over the years and they are now used in many more applications, ranging from autonomous cars, automated manufacturies (industry 4.0) to 5G backbone networks.
-While traditional public networks aim at improving the mean service performances (mean ping, mean throughput), time-sensitive networks provide guarantees for the worst case (e.g. guarantee of a maximal latency, guarantee of a minimal throughput, guarantee of no loss, …).
+Their significance has increased in the last decade (autonomous cars, industry 4.0, …).
+While traditional public networks aim at reducing the mean service performances (ping, throughput), time-sensitive networks provide guarantees for the worst case (e.g. guarantee of a maximal latency, guarantee of a minimal throughput).

 In this project:

 We will study the strategy focusing on network performances.
 We will develop an algorithm for identifying the regulator positions that provide the best network performances.
 We will focus on a cyclic network, and we will use Network Calculus to compute delay bounds.